Azure/azure-cli/.github/PULL_REQUEST_TEMPLATE.md

 ### General Guidelines

-- [ ] The PR has modified HISTORY.rst with an appropriate description of the change.
+- [ ] The PR has modified HISTORY.rst with an appropriate description of the change (see [Modifying change log](https://github.com/Azure/azure-cli/tree/master/doc/authoring_command_modules#modify-change-log)).

 ### Command Guidelines